 White cats have pale skin and are more prone to getting sunburnt and developing skin cancer, especially on their ears, nose, lips, and eyelids.

 There are sun creams available to boost protection – ask your vet about these.
+Don’t use your sun lotion as it contains ingredients that can harm a cat if ingested.

 7. White Maine Coons Are Not All Deaf